Maxfield (horse): Four-year-old season (2021)

-In G1 Whitney Stakes at Saratoga on August 7, Maxfield found the front running Knicks Go too strong, after giving away an 8 length lead on the backstretch, finishing second by 4 lengths in a fast time of 1:47.70.
+In the G1 Whitney Stakes at Saratoga on August 7, Maxfield found the front-running Knicks Go too strong after giving away an 8-length lead on the backstretch, finishing second by 4 lengths in a fast time of 1:47.70.

-After anonther eight week break Maxfield was entered in the Grade I Woodward Stakes, which was moved to Belmont Park in 2021.
-Maxfield started as the 9-10 odds-on favorite, broke evenly and settled behind the leaders, but pinned in down on the rail.
-He then rallied with two furlongs to run and chased the winner Art Collector willingly.
+After anonther eight-week break, Maxfield was entered in the Grade I Woodward Stakes, which was moved to Belmont Park in 2021.
+He started as the 9-10 favorite, broke evenly, and settled behind the leaders.
+He then rallied with two furlongs to run and chased the winner, Art Collector.
 His trainer, Brendan Walsh was pleased with his effort.
 "He never lets us down!"

-In his last start of his career in the Grade I Clark Stakes at Churchill Downs Maxfield was almost an equal favorite at 6/5 with Midnight Bourbon.
-With little speed in the field other than 3-year-old Midnight Bourbon, Maxfield, was positioned right behind the pacesetter.
-Favorite Midnight Bourbon set fractions of :23.83 and :48 but Maxfield was close behind.
-Heading into the second turns, Maxfield was set to pounce.
-Midnight Bourbon showed resistance until the final furlong, when Maxfield took the lead and with 100 yards remaining Happy Saver loomed outside Maxfied, but jockey José Ortiz had hold of a determined Maxfield winning by a half-length in a time 1:49.06 for the 1 1/8 miles distance.
+In his last start of his career in the Grade I Clark Stakes at Churchill Downs, Maxfield was almost an equal favorite at 6/5 with Midnight Bourbon.
+With little speed in the field other than 3-year-old Midnight Bourbon, Maxfield was positioned right behind the pacesetter.
+Midnight Bourbon set fractions of :23.83 and :48 but Maxfield was close behind.
+Midnight Bourbon showed resistance until the final furlong, when Maxfield took the lead.
+With 100 yards remaining, Happy Saver loomed outside Maxfield, who won by a half-length in a time of 1:49.06 for the 1 1/8 miles distance.